-Solutions due by 5pm on Friday, February 12.
+Solutions due by noon on Friday, September 2.

-This problem is brought to you by Dr. Lisa Torrey
+This problem is brought to you by Dr. Choong-Soo Lee.

 Submit your solutions to Dr. Choong-Soo Lee.
 You may leave a hard copy in his mailbox or submit an electronic file via Dropbox.
 Good luck!